menu

 Maysville is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Maysville is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Maysville who work in sales jobs (40.18%), management occupations (33.93%), and food service (25.89%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.68% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.68% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Overall, Maysville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Maysville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Maysville doesn't have a public transportation system that people use for their commute.
+Maysville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics